Mulgrave

 Mulgrave's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Mulgrave.
-Both young and old age cohorts have low prevalence of common health conditions.
+Both young and old age cohorts show low prevalence of common health conditions.

-The rate of private health cover is approximately 52% of the total population (~11,163 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 54.4%.
+The rate of private health cover is approximately 52% of the total population (~11,162 people), leading that of the average SA2 area but slightly lower than Greater Melbourne's 54.4%.
 The most common medical conditions are arthritis and asthma, impacting 6.5 and 6.3% of residents respectively.
-A total of 74.3% of residents declared themselves completely clear of medical ailments, similar to Greater Melbourne's 75.3%.
-Mulgrave has 18.9% of residents aged 65 and over (4,035 people), higher than Greater Melbourne's 17.5%.
+A total of 74.3% of residents declare themselves completely clear of medical ailments, comparable to the 75.3% across Greater Melbourne.
+Mulgrave has 18.9% of residents aged 65 and over (4,034 people), higher than Greater Melbourne's 17.5%.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health